All posts

 2. Transparency in Progress

 Autonomy is a primary driver of motivation.
-When a user understands the “why” behind a workout, they feel in control.
-This transparency builds the competence and autonomy needed to keep from giving up halfway through.
-It transforms a complex process into a visible roadmap.
+When a user understands the “why” behind a workout, they feel in control — a complex process becomes a visible roadmap.

 The Feature: A structured plan where every phase is defined (Foundation, Strength, Speed, Taper), showing the user exactly where they are in their journey.